 The Comparative Study of Electoral Systems in collaboration with the Electoral Integrity Project is holding a Plenary Session in conjunction with APSA 2018.
-The business meeting held from 9am-2:30pm is a closed event, but talks and discussions are open to the public from 3:00-5:30pm and all are encouraged to attend.
+The business meeting held from 9am-2:30pm was a closed event, but talks and discussions were open to the public from 3:00-5:30pm and all were encouraged to attend.

 3:00 – 3:30 Presentation and Discussion: Electoral Integrity

 The Burgeoning New Research Agenda on Electoral Integrity: Evidence from Expert and Public Survey Datasets.
 Pippa Norris.

 3:30 – 4:15 Presentations and Discussion: Comparative Research

 New Forms of Electoral Mobilization Across the World: Evidence from the Comparative Study of Electoral Systems.
 John Aldrich, Rachel Gibson, and Pedro Magalhães.

 Lost in Translation - How Differences in Word Intensity Affect Citizens’ Satisfaction with the Working of Democracy.
 Stefan Dahlberg.

 Meaningful Choice?
 The Party Choice Set and Satisfaction with Democracy.
 Ruth Dassonneville and Ian McAllister.

 4:15 – 5:30 Presentations and Discussion: Single Country Research